 Senate Bill 49 which was passed in 1989, included many changes for Community Corrections in Kansas.
 A mandate that all counties must participate in the act was part of Senate Bill 49.
-Counties could join together to develop multi county groups, develop community corrections as a single county unit, or contract for community services from participating corrections a county.
-Administrative Judge from each judicial district met with Kansas Department of Corrections personnel to develop an understanding of Senate Bill 49.
-Community Corrections and their responsibility to the counties they represent.
+Counties could join together to develop multi county groups, develop community corrections as a single county unit, or contract for community corrections services from a participating county.
+The Administrative Judge from each judicial district met with Kansas Department of Corrections personnel to develop an understanding of Senate Bill 49, Community Corrections and their responsibility to the counties they represent.
 The judge made recommendations to the county commissioners in every county in the State of Kansas who was not one of the sixteen counties already participating in the Community Corrections Act.
-County commissioners then met with σf Department Corrections personnel to develop understanding of the Community Corrections Act and responsibilities which included appointment of advisory board members and the decision to join with other counties, develop a single county program or contract for services.
+County commissioners then met with Kansas Department of Corrections personnel to develop an understanding of the Community Corrections Act and their responsibilities which included appointment of advisory board members and the decision to join with other counties, develop a single county program or contract for services.

 Senate Bill 49 required all community corrections programs to shift from a county budget calendar year cycle to a state fiscal year budget cycle, and let the participating counties budget floors at FY89 levels if they continued to provide the same services to an equal number of offenders.
-The bill also shifted the funding formula from a chargeback affected grant based on population, crime and income formula to a funding formula based on the historical cost per program service of the existing community corrections programs, multiplied by the projected average daily population of offenders.
+The bill changed the funding formula based on the historical cost per program service of the existing community corrections programs, multiplied by the projected average daily population of offenders.
 House Bill 3091 was passed in 1990 which allows the Secretary the ability to reduce the grant of a program below the FY89 level, based on certain criteria.

 Presumptive sentencing (KSA 21-4606(a)) was enacted through Senate Bill 49 in order to clarify which offenders were to be sentenced to probation and which were to be sentenced to community corrections.
-The presumptive sentence for a person who has never been convicted of a felony, but has now been convicted of a class D or E felony or convicted of the attempt to commit a class D felony shall be probation unless the conviction is of a crime specified in article 34.
-35 or 36 of Chapter 21 of the Kansas Statute Annotated or the crime is a felony conviction of KSA 65-4127(b).
+The presumptive sentence for a person who has never been convicted of a felony, but has now been convicted of a class D or E felony or convicted of the attempt to commit a class D felony shall be probation unless the conviction is of a crime specified in article 34, 35 or 36 of Chapter 21 of the Kansas Statute Annotated or the crime is a felony conviction of KSA 65-4127(b).
 If the presumptive sentence to standard probation is not imposed, the presumptive sentence for a person convicted of a D or E felony shall be assignment to a community correctional service program on terms the court determines.